jrdegbe/thamesthrive-api/docs/notations/logic_notation.md

 # Logic notation

 Logic notation is the way in which logical concepts and their interpretations are expressed in natural languages.
-Tracardi uses logic notation in segment configuration, IF plugin action,or other conditional statements.
+ThamesThrive uses logic notation in segment configuration, IF plugin action,or other conditional statements.

 ## Syntax